Kong/docs.konghq.com/app/enterprise/1.3-x/kong-cloud.md

 ### List of Unavailable Plugins on Kong Cloud

 #### Logging Plugins
-Since Kong Cloud has its own Log API that customers can request access to which contains all logs necessary for customers to ingest and analyze the following plugins are unavailable:
+Customers can request access to Kong Cloud's own Log API, which contains all logs necessary for customers to ingest and analyze.
+The following plugins would be redundant, and as a result, they are unavailable:

 * prometheus
 * datadog